O'Higgins Region: Demography

 The Libertador General Bernardo O'Higgins region contains a large part of the rural population (surpassed only by the Maule Region).
-Amongst the highly populated cities, Rancagua (206,971 inhabitants) stands out for having been transformed, in recent times, into an outskirt of Santiago.
+Amongst the highly populated cities, Rancagua (257,774 inhabitants) stands out for having been transformed, in recent times, into an outskirt of Santiago.
 It is close being located 87 km south of Santiago.
 It is the capital of the Cachapoal Province as well the Libertador General Bernardo O'Higgins Region.
-According to the census of 2002, other densely populated cities are: San Fernando (49,519 inhabitants); Rengo (30,891); Machalí (23,920); Graneros (21,616); San Vicente de Tagua Tagua (18,914); Santa Cruz (18,603); Chimbarongo (13,795); Pichilemu (12,392), a well-known beach resort city founded by Agustin Ross Edwards in the late 19th century; and San Francisco de Mostazal (12,037).
+According to the census of 2024, other densely populated cities are: San Fernando (75,585 inhabitants); Rengo (63,620); Machalí (60,875); San Vicente de Tagua Tagua (49,559); Santa Cruz (41,209); Chimbarongo (37,258); Graneros (35,938); Requinoa (29,508); and Las Cabras (27,554).

 Economy

 The main industrial and export activity takes place at CODELCO's El Teniente mine, which contributes 7.7% of Chile's copper production.
 The ore is processed at the Sewell and Colón concentrator plants, smelted and refined at Caletones, and shipped from the port of San Antonio, in the Valparaíso Region.
 Byproducts include molybdenum and silver.

 Agriculture contributes 30.1% of the region's GDP.
 One out of every four hectares of fruit orchards in Chile is in the Libertador General Bernardo O'Higgins Region.
 The main crops are apples and pears, followed by table grapes, plums, kiwis, and nectarines.

 Manufacturing activity in the region is mostly related to copper mining, agribusiness, and food and beverages.
 One particular growth area is the production of fruit juices and pulp, and dehydrated fruit.

 Over the past few years, there has been significant development in the forestry sector, especially plantations of eucalyptus and radiata pine.